Schmools/foldingLesson/README.md

 # Origamizer

-Now this is a very cool proof, and was in fact one of the first big results in compational origami, but it feels a little bit like cheating in that though it can be very efficient it's really a pain to practically fold anything complicated with this method and beyond this nothing is particularly structurally sound that we fold, its just a strip of paper.
+Now this is a very cool proof, and was in fact one of the first big results in computational origami, but it feels a little bit like cheating in that though it can be very efficient it's really a pain to practically fold anything complicated with this method and beyond this nothing is particularly structurally sound that we fold, its just a strip of paper.